kimutaifaith/alx-airbnb-database/database-adv-script/index_performance.md

 -- Property Table
 CREATE INDEX idx_properties_location ON properties(location);
 CREATE INDEX idx_properties_price ON properties(pricepernight);

 ⏱️ 3.
 Measure Query Performance
-You can use EXPLAIN or ANALYZE to compare performance before and after indexing.
-Here's an example:

--- Before indexing
+Before Creating Indexes

 EXPLAIN ANALYZE
 SELECT *
 FROM bookings
+WHERE user_id = 'abc-123' AND status = 'confirmed';
+This will show whether the database uses a sequential scan.

+🚀 After Creating Indexes
+Re-run the same query:

+EXPLAIN ANALYZE
+SELECT *
+FROM bookings
-WHERE user_id = 'some-user-id' AND status = 'confirmed';
+WHERE user_id = 'abc-123' AND status = 'confirmed';

--- After indexing
--- Run the same query again and compare the cost and execution time ✅ Expected Outcome:
+✅ Expected Outcome:
 Queries with filters on user_id, status, location, or email should run significantly faster.